INCATools/kgcl-rdflib/kgcl/README.md

 import kgcl.apply.graph_transformer

 #graph: path to an RDF graph
-#kgcl: path to a KGCL patch
+#patch_file: file containing a set of KGCL commands
 #output: path to an output destination

 # read kgcl commands from file